shifty0g/ultimate-nmap-parser/README.md

 ## Features
 * Parse out IP addresses of hosts that are Up/Down
 * Generate .csv file
-* Generate a summary of open ports
+* Generate a summary report of open ports
 * Parse out TCP,UDP and Unqiue ports
-* Generate URL list from open web ports
+* Generate URL list from open web ports - https://192.168.2.11:443
 * Generate a list of SMB connections - SMB://X.X.X.X
-* Generate a list of IP addresses
+* Generate a list of SSL ports.
-* Parse out a list of IP:PORT
+* Parse out a list of IP:PORT - 192.168.2.11:443
 * Create indidivual files for IPs of open ports to be used with other tools